Concxpts/Void/README.md

 ## Community Features
 If Void gets big and you're interested in adding features and possibly even making them apart of the official release, feel free to fork the files and create pull requests.
 It would be great to have a community project to create one of the greatest scripts.

-## Experimental Branch
-This is the branch that will be modified and tested with new features or changes before being pushed to the master branch.